 Social.
 Our Wisdom of Friends initiative is a core component of our strategic growth plan; 76% of respondents to a recent Nielsen study cited "recommendations from people I know" as the information source that they trust most.
 We believe that having a strong social presence drives traffic to and engagement on our sites and improves the sites' "stickiness" amongst the users.
 As a result, we continue to deepen our integration with Facebook's Friend Graph.
-As of June 30, 2012, and according to AppData, an independent application tracking traffic service, TripAdvisor has reached 32 million Facebook users via it's TripAdvisor Facebook application id.
+As of September 30, 2012, and according to AppData, an independent application tracking traffic service, TripAdvisor has averaged more than 34 million monthly Facebook users via it's TripAdvisor Facebook application id.
 We offer these Facebook users a personalized and social travel planning experience that enables travelers to engage first with their own Facebook friends' reviews and opinions when planning their perfect trip on TripAdvisor.

 Mobile.
 Mobile is an investment area that is geared towards creating a more complete user experience by reinforcing the TripAdvisor brand when users are in-market.
-In the year ended December 31, 2011, we saw strong user uptake, reaching an aggregate of 13 million mobile downloads and approximately 16 million monthly unique users, as measured by our own log files, and as of June 30, 2012, we reached over 22 million mobile downloads of our TripAdvisor, City Guides, and SeatGuru apps and over 27 million monthly unique users.
+In the year ended December 31, 2011, we saw strong user uptake, reaching an aggregate of 13 million mobile downloads and approximately 16 million monthly unique users, as measured by our own log files, and as of September 30, 2012, we reached over 26 million mobile downloads of our TripAdvisor, City Guides, and SeatGuru apps and averaged more than 35 million monthly unique users, as measured by our own log files.
 We believe that mobile devices, including smartphones and tablet devices, are increasingly used when travelers begin to plan trips.
 In order to capture an increasing percentage of these users, we have designed our mobile product to be user-friendly and have chosen not to monetize that platform to its full potential at this time.
 We expect the long-term benefits of a more engaged mobile audience to outweigh the short-term revenue that we could generate from, for example, an increased number of advertisements.